UNINETTSigma2/documentation/training/material/2021-autumn/notes-day1.md

   - we have some course material here: <https://coderefinery.github.io/reproducible-research/04-workflow-management/> but this would be for another day
   - do you know on which day this is covered? or not yet?
     - to my knowledge we did not consider teaching it this time. we should do a separate training event on this and also add this next time.
-    - ah, thanks. i hoped for that b/c i was running into some problems, but this is a topic for individual user support then. i'll have a look at the material.
+    - ah, thanks. i hoped for that b/c i was running into some problems, but this is a topic for individual user support then.
+I'll have a look at the material.
       - I recommend to send an email to support and we can go from there and help.
 We could also potentially offer extended support.

 - How do I exit the `watch` command?